apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 1. It must be a song I really liked from that particular month.
 This may mean I discovered it in that month, or having some heavy rotations during the month.

 2. After featuring a song from a certain artist, I can't feature another of their song for another ~~12 months~~ 6 months.
 Out of all the rules this will be the one that I will enforce on myself as a hard constraint. ~~The 12 months is an arbitrary number which might change at some point, but will try to at least make it a point to not repeat artists unless I really like their song in that month.~~ Ended up shortening this period because 12 months is a bit too long that I may already get back on a cycle to really listening to someone again.
-And life is too short for such constraints anyway.
+And life is too short for such arbitrary constraints anyway.

 3. A softer rule related to the one previous -- I will (try to) not feature songs from artists that were picked as my latest AOTY (see [here](/posts/music/aoty)), and discourage ones that were AOTY at some point before as well.

 4. I will prioritise songs that were released more recently.
 Ultimately I will still prefer songs I like, but may give some bias towards more recent songs a bit more.

+---

+## November 2025 - _Comforting Sounds_ by Mew

+I saw Mew live this month, and it was incredible. _Comforting Sounds_, however, was something else.
+Going from quiet singing with isolated guitar, continuing with the buildup with the other instruments joining in, to the final release of bliss at the very end.
+It's a song that just continues to build and build, and the payoff is incredible.

+I have featured the track in this list before (and Mew in general), but yeah, it really is that good.
+Highly recommend everyone to give the masterpiece a listen all the way through.

+Other shoutouts:

+- _Please Don't Move to Melbourne_ by Ball Park Music.
+Can you tell I went to the Oasis concert recently?

+- _Snow Brigade_ by Mew.
+Gutted they didn't play this one live, but gonna shout it out here anyway.

+- _Sublime_ by Sarah Kinsley.
+Incredible album I discovered this month.

+- _Go West_ by Pet Shop Boys.

 ---